tractian/challenges/front-end/README.md

 API: [fake-api.tractian.com](fake-api.tractian.com)

-### Deploy
-The challenge must be in a public repository on GitHub.
-Upon completion, a new application with the link to the challenge repository should be made on the job application page.
-Remember, the challenge does not guarantee your position, it is an enhancer and a differentiator for us to assess your profile more accurately.

 ### Extra
 You may use libraries for anything you find essential, **except** for the Asset Tree and the UI.
 In this challenge, performance and usability count as **bonus** points.